 During the conversation, the EDA delegation, representatives from the BioPark and UMB, and members of the GBC-led consortium delved into a number of related subjects, including the need to attract and retain top scientific and entrepreneurial talent to the area.
 Participants from the Baltimore region noted that continued efforts to recruit faculty and students and provide pathways to start and grow companies is a key focus of their work.
 They also stressed that the collaboration among higher education institutions such as UMB, Johns Hopkins University, and Morgan State University is crucial to the region’s growth in life sciences.

-James L. Hughes, MBA, senior vice president and chief enterprise and economic development officer at UMB, pointed to another key partnership between academic institutions that will benefit from space in 4MLK.
-“Our sister university within the University System of Maryland is University of Maryland, College Park.
-They have a top 20 engineering program,” he explained.
-“And our medical school and their engineering are teaming to take biomedical research space focusing on translational research on the fourth floor.”
+James L. Hughes, MBA, chief enterprise and economic development officer and senior vice president at UMB, pointed to another key partnership between academic institutions that will benefit from space in 4MLK.
+“Our sister university within the University System of Maryland is the University of Maryland, College Park.
+They have a top-20 engineering program,” he said.
+“And our medical school and their engineering are teaming up to take biomedical research space focusing on translational research on the fourth floor.

 Hughes also stressed the collaborative nature of the BioPark ecosystem beyond university partnerships.

-"We're very, very open,” he explained.”
-If you look at the companies here, you’ll see that our view is you don't need a connection with the University to move into the BioPark—invariably we find a connection.”
+"We’re very, very open,” he said.”
+If you look at the companies here, you’ll see that our view is you don't need a connection with the University to move into the BioPark — invariably we find a connection.”